openstack/openstack-ansible/doc/source/install-guide/app-minorupgrade.rst

 updating the repository clone to the latest tag, then executing playbooks against the target hosts.

+.. note:: In order to avoid issues and ease the troubleshooting if an
+          issue appears during the upgrade, disable the security hardening role before running the following steps.
+Set your variable ``apply_security_hardening`` to ``False``.

 A minor upgrade typically requires the execution of the following:

 #.
 Change directory into the repository clone root directory: